UviDTE-FPSoC/Zynq7000-examples/SD-operating-system/PetaLinux/2019.2/README.md

-#### Configure SD card to boot PetaLinux
+#### Create the SD card partitions
 First of all, we have to create two partitions in the SD card.
-In order to do this, we have used the utility fdisk.
-It is highly recommended though to use GParted if you are using a Linux machine, as it simplifies and speeds up the task.
+In order to do this, we have used the utility `fdisk`.
+It is highly recommended to use `GParted` though , specially if you are using a Linux machine, as it simplifies and speeds up the task.
  First of all we are going to see a list of all the disks in the device with the following comand.

  `sudo fdisk -l`